mautrix/docs/bridges/general/troubleshooting.md

 it won't make any of the warnings mentioned above go away, so there isn't really any reason to do it.

+## The bridge can't decrypt my messages!
+It's unfortunately quite easy to misconfigure things in a way that prevents the bridge from decrypting messages.
+Places to start troubleshooting:

+* Make sure `appservice` is set to `false` in the encryption config (unless you're connecting to Beeper servers).
+* Check the logs to ensure the bridge bot syncs are successful.
+It should log a sync request every 30 seconds on the debug level even if there's no activity, and the status code should always be `200`.
+* Make sure you haven't enabled "Never send encrypted messages to unverified sessions" or similar options in your client.
+The options usually exist both in global settings and in room settings.
+* Try `/discardsession` (available on Element Web at least) and see if there are any new kinds of errors in the bridge logs when you next send a message (the client will share a new megolm session, which should show up in the logs).

 ## How do I bridge typing notifications and read receipts?
 Bridging ephemeral events (EDUs) is enabled by default in the bridges, but currently those events aren't sent to appservices by default.
 There are two